How to Balance and Maximize Flavors When Cooking

 Sweet

 The sweet flavor is not just for dessert!
-Sweet favors balance sour, spicy, and bitter, so if you have dishes or ingredients that have any of these flavor profiles, add a bit of sweetness to create something even more delicious and complex.
-Sweet usually gives the dish a deeper flavor.
+Sweet favors balance sour, spicy, and bitter, so if you have dishes or ingredients with any flavor profiles, add a bit of sweetness to create something even more delicious and complex.
+Sweetness usually gives the dish a deeper flavor.

 My favorite combination is sweet and salty or sweet and sour!